jldietr/SEEDLab/README.md

 Fall 2021 - Team 7
 Github repository for code throughout the semester.
 Each project will be placed in its own branch with its Arduino and Raspberry Pi code.
+Files are updated throughout the semester as more improvements are made